 Part one in our series highlighting some of Bali’s less well-known beaches.
 These aren’t ‘undiscovered’ beaches, just great places to visit for those visitors to Bali who may only know the main tourist beaches such as the Kuta/Legian/Seminyak beach on the south-west coast, Jimbaran beach and Sanur’s numerous beaches on the south-east coast.

 Heading south just past the huge Mulia resort in Nusa Dua there’s a small turning on the left towards the Hindu temple of Pura Geger.
 The name of the small road is Jalan Pura Puget.
 There’s a security post, where locals will collect an ‘entrance’ fee, at the time of writing, of Rp.5,000 for motorbikes.
 Head straight on towards a rudimentary car park, and look for the stairs leading down to the lovely, quiet, white-sand beach.

 The best time to visit is at medium tide.
-At high-tide the beach is almost submirsed beneath the waves, while at low tide entering the water can br quite rocky.
-At medium-tide you're rewarded with lots of small, beautiful white sand beach coves accessible either through the knee high (to and adult) sea, or through lovely caves and rock formations.
-Often you'll be able to find your own secluded cove for a romantic getaway.
+At high tide, the beach is almost submerged beneath the waves, while at low tide entering the water can be quite rocky.
+At medium tide, you’re rewarded with lots of small, beautiful white sand beach coves accessible either through the knee-high (for an adult) sea or through lovely caves and rock formations.
+Often you’ll be able to find your own secluded cove for a romantic getaway.

 Karma Kandara Beach, Ungasan, Bali

 Accessed by cable-car from the exclusive Karma Kandara resort (paid), or for free via the steps at the same resort for those who consider themselves extremely fit, this beach is also home to Sundays Beach Club, as well as Karma Resort’s own Karma Beach beach club.
 Surrounded by cliffs, this beautiful white sand beach leads down to clear, aqua-marine waters with gentle waves.